Paraphilia: Antiandrogens

-Antiandrogens are used in more severe cases.
+Antiandrogens are used in more extreme cases.
 Similar to physical castration, they work by reducing androgen levels, and have thus been described as chemical castration.
 The antiandrogen cyproterone acetate has been shown to substantially reduce sexual fantasies and offending behaviors.
 Medroxyprogesterone acetate and gonadotropin-releasing hormone agonists (such as leuprorelin) have also been used to lower sex drive.
 Due to the side effects, the World Federation of Societies of Biological Psychiatry recommends that hormonal treatments only be used when there is a serious risk of sexual violence, or when other methods have failed.
 Surgical castration has largely been abandoned because these pharmacological alternatives are similarly effective and less invasive.

-Epidemiology

-Research has shown that paraphilias are rarely observed in women.
-However, there have been some studies on females with paraphilias.
-Sexual masochism has been found to be the most commonly observed paraphilia in women, with approximately 1 in 20 cases of sexual masochism being female.

-Many acknowledge the scarcity of research on female paraphilias.
-The majority of paraphilia studies are conducted on people who have been convicted of sex crimes.
-Since the number of male convicted sex offenders far exceeds the number of female convicted sex offenders, research on paraphilic behavior in women is consequently lacking.
-Some researchers argue that an underrepresentation exists concerning pedophilia in females.
-Due to the low number of women in studies on pedophilia, most studies are based from "exclusively male samples".
-This likely underrepresentation may also be attributable to a "societal tendency to dismiss the negative impact of sexual relationships between young boys and adult women".
-Michele Elliott has done extensive research on child sexual abuse committed by females, publishing the book Female Sexual Abuse of Children: The Ultimate Taboo in an attempt to challenge the gender-biased discourse surrounding sex crimes.
-John Hunsley states that physiological limitations in the study of female sexuality must also be acknowledged when considering research on paraphilias.
-He states that while a man's sexual arousal can be directly measured from his erection (see penile plethysmograph), a woman's sexual arousal cannot be measured as clearly (see vaginal photoplethysmograph), and therefore research concerning female sexuality is rarely as conclusive as research on men.

-Legal issues
+Legality

 In the United States, since 1990 a significant number of states have passed sexually violent predator laws.
-Following a series of landmark cases in the Supreme Court of the United States, persons diagnosed with paraphilias, particularly pedophilia (Kansas v.
-Hendricks, 1997) and exhibitionism (Kansas v.
-Crane, 2002), with a history of anti-social behavior and related criminal history (that includes at a determination of at least "some lack-of-control" by the person), can be held indefinitely in civil confinement under various state legislation generically known as sexually violent predator laws and the federal Adam Walsh Act (United States v.
+Following a series of landmark cases in the Supreme Court of the United States, persons diagnosed with extreme paraphilic disorders, particularly pedophilia (Kansas v.
+Hendricks, 1997) and others that cause serious difficulty controlling behavior (Kansas v.
+Crane, 2002), can be held indefinitely in civil confinement under various state legislation generically known as sexually violent predator laws and the federal Adam Walsh Act (United States v.
 Comstock, 2010).